What is a Time & Materials contract? #

 Note that their earlier estimate of $3,200 has no bearing on the invoice; for Time and Materials jobs you only bill for time actually spent and materials actually purchased.

-Note also that many clients prefer fixed price to Time & Materials, since there is always a risk with Time & Materials contracts that the final cost of the job could significantly exceed the original estimate!
+Note also that many clients prefer fixed-price contract to Time & Materials, since there is always a risk with Time & Materials contracts that the final cost of the project could significantly exceed the original estimate!
 From a project management perspective, this is crucial to understand as it relates to how you approach the scope of the project, milestones, and workflow of the entire project.

 Pros and cons of T&M contracts #